sesemeseeds/eventready_v1/README.md

 Fall (45 Hours): Weekly project check-ins to determine project and scope features, Identify the Gaps based on the survey responses and create list of features that can be included, and designed out FE UI/UX mock-up budget page

+Spring (45 Hours): Attended all team meetings and advisor check in meetings, Researched Clerk Authentication for User Management and integration with React Javascript and Python, contributed to the both the frontend and backend of the Landing, Events Page.
+Worked on migration from React Create App to Vite for React Javascript.

 **Ritika:**

 Fall (45 Hours): Weekly project check-ins to determine project and scope features, Research methods to host the web application, canva integration to Event Ready and designed out FE UI/UX mock-up attendance RSVP